skeeto/x86-lookup/README.md

 * `pdftotext` command line program from Poppler.
 On Linux, this program is probably already installed.
 * [Intel 64 and IA-32 Architecture Software Developer Manual][pdf].
-  Any PDF that contains the full instruction set reference will work.
+  Any PDF that contains the full instruction set reference will work, though volume 2 is the best choice for x86-lookup.

 Set `x86-lookup-pdf` to the path of your instruction set PDF (from the above link), then use `M-x x86-lookup`.
 It will open the PDF at the